khainesesr/pyesrlogger-package/readme.md

-# My Decorator Package
+# Package Description

-This package provides a simple logging decorator for Python jobs, on both success and failure.
+This package provides a simple logging decorator for Python jobs, to insert rows to an SQL table on both success and failure.

 ## Installation